flugg/fansasstic-library/readme.md

 $value: get( $map, 'foo.bar' );
 ```

-That will set the value of the variable _$value_ to __1__.
+That will set the value of the variable _$value_ to 1.
 Pretty easy, right?
 And you can go deeper down the tree with more dots indefinitely.
 And as you might have guesed, it has the same way to set values to nested keys:

 ```scss
 $map: set( $map, 'foo.bar', 3 );
 ```

+#### Math
 It can also do some pretty awesome stuff manipulating maps using basic mathematics.
 Let's multiply all values in _$map_ by __10__:

 ```scss